 What causes EIC?

-EIC is caused by a mutation of the dynamin gene which is found on chromosome nine of a dog’s DNA.
-This mutation has been found to be responsible for the fainting and collapses in the heat of the dogs that are affected.
+EIC is caused by a mutation of the dynamin gene found on chromosome nine of a dog’s DNA.
+This mutation is responsible for fainting and collapsing in the affected dogs’ heat.
+You may be wondering.

-“If my dog has EIC will it’s puppies automatically have it too?”
-The answer is… Probably not, since EIC is an autosomal recessive trait, unless your dog’s partner also has EIC or is a carrier for it, the puppies will not be affected!
+The answer is… Probably not, since EIC is an autosomal recessive trait unless your dog’s partner also has EIC or is a carrier, the puppies will not be affected!

 Which means that…